 - Completion of final, typed or reproduced review copies of thesis and submission of advisory committee at least three weeks in advance of oral defense of thesis.

 - Oral exam to be followed by completion of required approval forms.
 If thesis requires modifications, this should be accomplished immediately to reach the graduate dean’s office in due time set by the Graduate School.
-One bound copy of the thesis will be provided for the department, one for the chair of the advisory committee in addition to the electronic copy required for the Graduate School and a copy for the author.
+One bound copy of the thesis will be provided for the program, one for the chair of the advisory committee in addition to the electronic copy required for the Graduate School and a copy for the author.
 Additional copies may be required for projects sponsored by outside agencies.

 There are three concentrations offered through the M.S. in Forestry: